nine03/nine03/README.md

 ## 👀 About Me
 ### Hello, I'm Yeongjun Kim

-I am a machine learning and software developer in South Korea.
-I am interested in AI machine learning deep learning and software development.
+I am a backend developer in South Korea. </br>
+I am interested in software development. </br>
-I like exercising, reading thesis and communication with people.
+I like to communicate with people. </br>
 If you have a difficult problem, please contact me.

 ### 💻 Experience